angel5331238/Radon-in-America/README.md

 # Radon in America
 Tool: R

-Use different prediction models, including local regression, k-fold cross validation, Kriging, kNN, to predict the radon concentration across the USA.
+Use different prediction models, including local regression, Kriging, kNN, and polinomial model to predict the radon concentration across the USA.